 Girls get left behind – they need more help.

-We help them with funds for food, clothes, books and extra tuition.
+Our children’s charity in Cambodia helps them with funds for food, clothes, books and extra tuition.

 To achieve a digital economy